Senator Julie Miville-Dechêne

 In 2007, she became the first woman ombudsman of Radio-Canada, an experience that helped her gain solid expertise in ethics.
 These public decisions took a good hard look at the mechanics of journalism and exposed mistakes or bias.

-In 2016, she made the jump to diplomacy, successively serving as the Quebec representative in the Permanent Delegation of Canada to UNESCO, and the Quebec government envoy for human rights and freedoms.
+In 2016, she made the jump to diplomacy, successively serving as the Quebec representative as part of the Permanent Delegation of Canada to UNESCO, then as the Quebec government envoy for human rights and freedoms.

 Ms. Miville-Dechêne holds a graduate degree in conflict prevention and resolution from the Université de Sherbrooke, a Master’s Degree in journalism from Columbia University in New York, and a Bachelor’s Degree in political science from the Université du Québec à Montréal.